jks-prv/Beagle_SDR_GPS/README.md

 * Automatic frequency calibration via received GPS timing.
 * Easy hardware and software setup.
 Browser-based configuration interface.

+### Status

+Give the live prototype receiver a try at the link above.
+You'll need a recent version of a modern web browser that supports HTML5.
+The web interface works, with lots of problems, on iPad.
+But there is no mobile version of the interface yet.

+The files of a KiCAD PCB layout of the cape are included.
+However this PCB has *not* yet been fabricated pending feedback from the [design review document](http://www.jks.com/docs/wrx/wrx.design.review.pdf).
+Please feel free to include your comments on the design (I need all the advice I can get).
+The active antenna and injector have only had their schematics captured.

 ### Objectives

 I wanted to design an SDR that provides certain features, at a low price point, that I felt wasn't covered by current devices.
 The SDR must be web-accessible and simple to setup and use.